eric-unc/520-compiler/README.md

 Note that partly owing to class requirements, time requirements, and mJAM restrictions, my code is not as perfect as I want it to be.
 Please forgive me.

 ## Features supported
 The compiler parses for correct syntax, builds an AST, perform contextual analysis (identification and type checking), on code generation. miniJava supports variables, integer and boolean operations, simple control logic, arrays, and some level of OOP.
+Working on field initialization.

 ### Extensions (PA5)
 * Modulus (%) support (see `ModTest.java`).